peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 DNS responses obtained from different namespaces, this ambiguity can cause headaches.
-A DNSSEC-aware resolver on a mobile device might cache a signed, negative response from an external nameserver for a particular name, for example, and might treat a subsequent positive response from an internal nameserver for the same name as bogus, preventing the response from being used by an application.
+A DNSSEC-aware resolver on a mobile device might cache a signed, negative response from an external nameserver for a particular name and might treat a subsequent, positive response from an internal nameserver for the same name as bogus, preventing the response from being used by an application.

-This document provides a means of signalling the existence of a zone cut in a namespace in circumstances where the child zone only exists in different namespaces.
+This document provides a means of signalling the existence of a zone cut in a namespace in circumstances where the child zone only exists in a different namespace from the parent.
 We refer to this type of zone cut as a "zone cut to nowhere" and introduce the corresponding terms "delegation to nowhere" and "referral to nowhere" in {{definitions}}.

 # Conventions and Definitions {#definitions}